katikimble/britt_webpage/README.md

 # Poetry Web Application

+## Live Website

+The website is deployed at: [https://brittaniwrotethis.pythonanywhere.com/](https://brittaniwrotethis.pythonanywhere.com/)

 ## Description

 This is a web application designed for managing poetry, artwork, and subscriber interactions.
 Administrators have the